Chloroquine or Hydroxychloroquine With or Without Azithromycin

 Cardiac Adverse Effects

-- QTc prolongation, Torsade de Pointes, ventricular arrythmia, and cardiac deaths.15 If chloroquine or hydroxychloroquine is used, clinicians should monitor the patient for adverse events, especially prolonged QTc interval (AIII).
+- QTc prolongation, Torsade de Pointes, ventricular arrythmia, and cardiac deaths.16 If chloroquine or hydroxychloroquine is used, clinicians should monitor the patient for adverse events, especially prolonged QTc interval (AIII).

 - The risk of QTc prolongation is greater for chloroquine than for hydroxychloroquine.

-- Concomitant medications that pose a moderate to high risk for QTc prolongation (e.g., antiarrhythmics, antipsychotics, antifungals, macrolides [including azithromycin],15 fluoroquinolone antibiotics)16 should be used only if necessary.
+- Concomitant medications that pose a moderate to high risk for QTc prolongation (e.g., antiarrhythmics, antipsychotics, antifungals, macrolides [including azithromycin],16 fluoroquinolone antibiotics)17 should be used only if necessary.
 Consider using doxycycline rather than azithromycin as empiric therapy for atypical pneumonia.

-- Multiple reports demonstrate that concomitant use of hydroxychloroquine and azithromycin can prolong the QTc interval;17-19 in an observational study, the use of hydroxychloroquine plus azithromycin was associated with increased odds of cardiac arrest.8 The use of this combination warrants careful monitoring.
+- Multiple studies have demonstrated that concomitant use of hydroxychloroquine and azithromycin can prolong the QTc interval;18-20 in an observational study, the use of hydroxychloroquine plus azithromycin was associated with increased odds of cardiac arrest.9 The use of this combination warrants careful monitoring.

-- Baseline and follow-up electrocardiograms are recommended when there are potential drug interactions with concomitant medications (e.g., azithromycin) or underlying cardiac diseases.20
+- Baseline and follow-up electrocardiograms are recommended when there are potential drug interactions with concomitant medications (e.g., azithromycin) or underlying cardiac diseases.21

 - The risk-benefit ratio should be assessed for patients with cardiac disease, a history of ventricular arrhythmia, bradycardia (<50 bpm), or uncorrected hypokalemia and/or hypomagnesemia.